klohner/klohner.github.io/SDR/Decoding/Example_2019-01-24/README.md

 ![g001_433.92M_250k_rtl_433_1.jpg in URH](g001_433.92M_250k_rtl_433_1.jpg)

 - Looks pretty good.
-However rtl_433 is trying to decode the prefix instead of chopping it off.
+However rtl_433 is trying to decode the prefix instead of ignoring it.
   And it seems like it's looking at the initial "11111001" symbol string and decoding the "001" as a "0" bit.
 My assumption is that it's applying an overly generous default value of tolerance to the long and short gap durations we specified, and deciding that the "001" looks like a "0" bit.